-Performance outcomes Acceptable outcomes T STOTMUNOO CULCOMICS 1. ≤35 dB(A) L {eq} (1 hour) (maximum hour over 24 hours). · Note: Noise levels from a light rail are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
-To describe the second form with the constable section 20 to To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 2.7 of the Interim Guide to Development in a Transport Environment: Light Rail, Department of Transport and Main Roads, 2017.
-PO18 Development involving an accommodation AO18.1 A noise barrier or earth mound is provided activity minimises noise intrusion from a light rail in which is design, sited and constructed: outdoor spaces for passive recreation.
-1. to meet the following external noise criteria in · outdoor spaces for passive recreation: a. ≤52 dB(A) L {eq} (1 hour) free field (maximum hour between 6 am and 10 pm) b. ≤66 dB(A) L {max} free field in accordance with chapter - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
+Performance outcomes Acceptable outcomes - Portormanoc oatoomics 1. ≤35 dB(A) L eq (1 hour) (maximum hour over 24 hours). , ' Note: Noise levels from a light rail are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
+To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 2.7 of the Interim Guide to Development in a Transport Environment: Light Rail, PO18 Development involving an accommodation Department of Transport and Main Roads, 2017.
+AO18.1 A noise barrier or earth mound is provided activity minimises noise intrusion from a light rail in which is design, sited and constructed: outdoor spaces for passive recreation. to meet the following external noise criteria in · outdoor spaces for passive recreation: a. ≤52 dB(A) L eq (1 hour) free field (maximum hour between 6 am and 10 pm) b. ≤66 dB(A) L max free field in accordance with chapter - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
 Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment is provided, prepared in accordance with section 2.7 of the Interim Guide to Development in a Transport Environment: Light Rail, Department of Transport and Main Roads, 2017.
-OR AO18.2 Each dwelling has access to an outdoor space for passive recreation which is shielded from light rail transport infrastructure by a building, a solid gap-free fence, or other solid gap- free structure .
-AND AO18.3 Each dwelling with a balcony directly exposed to noise from a light rail has a continuous solid gap-free balustrade (other than gaps required for drainage purposes to comply with the Building Childcare centres and educational establishments Code of Australia).
-PO19 Development involving a: AO19.1 A noise barrier or earth mound is provided 1. childcare centre; or which is design, sited and constructed: 2. educational establishment 1. to meet the following external noise criteria at minimises noise intrusion from a light rail in indoor the building envelope: education areas and indoor play areas. a. ≤55 dB(A) L {eq} (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
+Department of Transport and Wain Roads, 2017.
+OR AO18.2 Each dwelling has access to an outdoor space for passive recreation which is shielded from light rail transport infrastructure by a building, a solid gap-free fence, or other solid gap-free structure . nee structure.
+AND AO18.3 Each dwelling with a balcony directly exposed to noise from a light rail has a continuous solid gap-free balustrade (other than gaps required for drainage purposes to comply with the Building Code of Australia).
+Childcare centres and educational establishments , PO19 Development involving a: AO19.1 A noise barrier or earth mound is provided 1. childcare centre; or which is design, sited and constructed: 2. educational establishment to meet the following external noise criteria at minimises noise intrusion from a light rail in indoor the building envelope: education areas and indoor play areas. a. ≤55 dB(A) L eq (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.